albertbecervas/GNSS-Analysis-Tool/README.md

 TO DOWNLOAD THE APPLICATION:
- 1. DOWNLOAD THE FILE "app-debug.apk" on the folder "apk-download" ON AN ANDROID DEVICE
+ 1. DOWNLOAD THE FILE "app-debug.apk" on folder "apk-download" ON AN ANDROID DEVICE
  2. CLICK ON THE FILE AND INSTALL IT.